statelyai/xstate/docs/guides/states.md

 });
 ```

-The current state of the machine collects the `.meta` data of all of the state nodes represented by the state value, and places them on an object where:
+The current state of the machine collects the `.meta` data of all of the state nodes represented by the state value and places them on an object where:

 - The keys are the [state node IDs](./ids.md)
 - The values are the state node `.meta` values